Occupational therapy lecture at Australian Catholic University

 Going home for Christmas

-A stroke patients biggest fear
+A stroke patient’s biggest fear

-This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.
+This is recovery after a stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.

 My name is Bill.
-And at the age of 37, I wake up one day.
+And at the age of 37, I woke up one day.
 And I had this strange numb sensation on my big left toe.
 And it wasn’t anything that you would really pay attention to, or think anything of until a couple of days later, when it started to spread from the little toe to the rest of the toes, and kind of started to work its way up towards the ankle.
 And by about the second day or third day, it got to the ankle and I went for a run at the gym.
 And as I was running, I noticed that my foot wasn’t landing properly on the treadmill.

-As the days progress we have now gone through the weekend and on Monday I woke up in the morning to go to work and the numbness had spread and id started to notice that had moved towards somewhere near my knee.
+As the days progress we have now gone through the weekend and on Monday I woke up in the morning to go to work the numbness had spread and id started to notice that had moved towards somewhere near my knee.
 And although it was there, the numbness was there, it didn’t really stop me again, from walking or doing anything that I normally do using our ladders and all the types of things that I did every day.
-And I’ve got to the point where as the days progress, it started to continue to move up my left side and my wife for the first time about three or four days after I initially notice the numbness said, Why are you walking funny?
+And I’ve got to the point where as the days progress, it started to continue to move up my left side, and my wife for the first time about three or four days after I initially notice the numbness said, Why are you walking funny?

-Now, I didn’t know what that meant, I thought funny meant that I was doing some kind of a ape man movement or dragging my leg or looking really strange.
+Now, I didn’t know what that meant, I thought funny meant that I was doing some kind of a ape-man movement or dragging my leg or looking really strange.
 But it wasn’t it was quite subtle.
 It was enough for her to notice that my gait was off somewhere somehow.
 But it wasn’t enough for me to notice.
 And I couldn’t comprehend what she was saying.
 So I just brushed it off and told her to leave me alone I have got stuff to do I’m busy.